Corcoran Gallery of Art

 Octagon Museum information

 The apex of the Federal style of architecture pioneered in the USA also happens to be the oldest museum in America dedicated to architecture and design.
 Designed by William Thornton (the Capitol’s first architect) in 1800, the building is a symmetrically winged structure designed to fit an odd triangular lot.
-Behind it, the American Institute of Architects’ (AIA) large modern offices wrap around like a protective older brother.
-AIA operates Octagon House.
-It’s open Thursday and Friday afternoons for self-guided audio tours; download the four different routes from the website.
-Inside you’ll get a feel for the stunning design, as well as see some original furnishings.
+The inside is open for self-guided tours over creaky floors and into rooms with period furnishings.